-As of 2007, an estimated 9.65 MGD of reclaimed water was used for public access reuse in Region II (FDEP 2009).
-This includes irrigation of an estimated 1,500 residences, 17 golf courses, five parks, one school and one cemetery.
-The total area irrigated for public access reuse within the region is estimated at over 3,570 acres (FDEP 2009).
+Of the 28 wastewater facilities permitted for 0.1 MGD or more in Region II, 17 are currently permitted or have future plans for public access reuse water.
+As of 2009, an estimated 9.63 MGD of reclaimed water was used for public access reuse in Region II (FDEP 2010).
+This includes irrigation of an estimated 1,321 residences, 19 golf courses, seven parks, three schools and one cemetery.